jsofia24/jsofia24/README.md

 ---
 ### ✨About Me✨

-- 🔭 I’m currently learning more about **Python, relational and nonrelational databases**
+- 🔭 I’m currently learning more about **Python and Angular**
-- 👯 I’m looking to collaborate on **the creation and deployment of new tech projects**
+- 👯 I’m looking to collaborate on **creative and intuitive Frontend Development**
-- 💬 Ask me about **HTML, CSS, JavaScript, Bootstrap**
+- 💬 Ask me about **HTML, CSS, JavaScript, Bootstrap, React**
 - 📫 How to reach me: **jennysofia.cc@gmail.com or [LinkedIn](https://www.linkedin.com/in/jennysofia-cc/)**
 - ⚡ Fun fact: **I love traveling.
 To see my adventures follow me on [Instagram](https://www.instagram.com/sofiacasta24/)**